-We can work alongside your existing teams and procedures to provide a fully-managed rent collection and arrears management service.
-From profiling and contact management, to taking and making payment arrangements, along with signposting to wider support and preparing court documentation for non-payers, our rent collection services can help you better support your tenants while minimising the impact on revenue collection, budgets and services.
+We can work alongside your existing teams to support profiling and contact management, taking and making payment arrangements, as well as signposting to wider support and preparing court documentation for non-payers.